General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Flexibility

-I.P. - sitting, feet together
+I.P. - sitting, legs together

 Fixing the position of 5 accounts

-"5" - tight fold, straight knees
+"5" - tight fold, knees straight

-"4" - when leaning forward, the hands go beyond the stop line, knees are straight
+“4” - when bending forward, the hands go beyond the line of the feet, the knees are straight

 Flexibility

-I.P. - lying on the stomach
+I.P. - lying on your stomach

 The distance between the forehead and feet is measured

-"5" - touching the forehead with the feet
+"5" - feet touching forehead

 "4" - up to 5 cm